TeknooSoftware/mango-pay-bundle/README.md

 Teknoo Software - Mango Pay bundle
 ===========================

 **Warning, Unmaintened and archived bundle.
-If your are interested by a updated version, please contact us at contact@teknoo.software .
+If your are interested by a updated version, please contact us at contact@teknoo.software**
-**

 Bundle to import the MangoPay official PHP client into Symfony 2.7+ and use it into your Symfony project